 In a perfect world, every homeowner would look at their monitoring data and use it as a reminder of the awesome work your solar business accomplished.
 However, homeowners are far from perfect, which is they need your help to make sense of monitoring data.
 Instead of looking at this as another challenge, use it as an opportunity.

 Bodhi can help you make monitoring data a profit center in your business by enabling the strategies we outlined above.
 Not only does Bodhi help you automate alerts based on monitoring data, but we also provide a homeowner-friendly interface that is customizable and design-forward.
 We help you use monitoring data to answer the homeowner’s question of “Is my system working and meeting my expectations?” and share the right level of granularity about the data.

-If you’d like to learn how Bodhi can help you use monitoring data to better serve your customers and bring in more revenue, we’d love to talk.
+If you’d like to learn how Bodhi's solar asset management software can help you use monitoring data to better serve your customers and bring in more revenue, we’d love to talk.